chris-cod3/chris-cod3/README.md

 -  Hi, this github belongs to chris conrad.

--I am currently an MSBA student at UGA interested in Data Science / Data Analytics roles -Included here will be many of my personal machine learning projects
+-I recently graduated with my MSBA from UGA and am interested in Data Science / Data Analytics roles -Included here will be many of my personal machine learning projects
 <!---
 chris-cod3/chris-cod3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.